 Porto Churches

-As befits a real Portuguese city, Porto is full of churches.
-We’ve already mentioned some of them, and here we’ll take a closer look at them, so you could choose which one you want to visit during your one day in Porto, and which one you can easily skip.
-We saw them all from the outside but didn’t decide to pay and enter any of them.
+Porto is full of churches.
+We’ve already mentioned some of them, and here you can take a closer look at them, so you could choose which one you want to visit and which one you can easily skip.

 Church of Saint Ildefonso